Young Blood, Old Souls

 "Young Blood, Old Souls" is the nineteenth episode and season finale of the first season of the American animated television series The Owl House, and the 19th episode overall.
-The episode was directed by Stephen Sandoval, and the teleplay was written by Dana Terrace and Rachel Vine, from a story by Zach Marcus, Molly Ostertag, John Bailey Owen, Dana Terrace and Rachel Vine.
+The episode was directed by Stephen Sandoval, and the teleplay was written by Dana Terrace and Rachel Vine, from a story by Zach Marcus, Lee Knox Ostertag, John Bailey Owen, Dana Terrace and Rachel Vine.

 "Young Blood, Old Souls" was first released on DisneyNow and video on demand on August 29, 2020 and aired later that same day on Disney Channel.
 It received a mixed reception from critics.